Last Updated on

 Eno River State Park

-Hiking in North Carolina’s Eno River State Park is one of our favorite outdoor things to do in Durham and such a great escape from it all.
-Cox Mountain Trail (3.75 miles round trip) and Pump Station (1.5 miles round trip) are two of our favorites.
+Hiking in North Carolina’s Eno River State Park is one of our favorite FREE and outdoor things to do in Durham and such a great escape from it all.
+Cox Mountain Trail (3.75 miles roundtrip, Blue Circle), Cole Mill (1 mile roundtrip, Yellow Circle), and Buckquarter Creek (1.5 miles, Red Circle) are a few of our favorites.

 A lot of people head to Cox Mountain to dip their feet in the river.
 On hot days, tons of people head to the Eno Quarry for a little more thrilling swim time.